 Not that being short has slowed him down.
 Peter Dinklage is perhaps the most well-respected dwarf actor and is giving Warwick Davis and the late Billy Barty a run for being the most recognized, particularly after "Game of Thrones" became so popular.
 Reportedly, he was Martin's first and only choice for the role of Tyrion Lannister, the second son of a high-born, wealthy family who is perhaps best described as driven by a general desire to do good (which is at odds with his amoral relatives) but at times is hindered by his love of wine and women.
 "I'm the god of tits and wine," this character says to his disdainful father during Tyrion's forced wedding to 14-year-old Sansa Stark, one of the last remnants of a destroyed noble family from the far north.
 In the beginning of the series, Tyrion was presented mostly drinking and patronising prostitutes, but his character gradually deepened and became a fan favourite.
 Up until the third season, he was more or less the only Lannister to show any shred of honour or decency.

 Peter's other ventures are quite varied, and haven't included very many stereotypical dwarf roles, although he did play Trumpkin in one of the Chronicles of Narnia movies.
 His first role was in 1995's Living In Oblivion, in which he memorably played Tito, a dwarf entertainer who laments the station of little people in general and his lot as an entertainer in particular.
 In 2003's The Station Agent, considered to be his breakout role, he played the main character: Finbar McBride, whose only friend dies suddenly, prompting him to move to a rural area and strike up a friendship with a talkative hot dog vendor who is attempting to cope with a loss of her own.
 The Station Agent won or was at least nominated for a number of film festival awards and a SAG Award.
 That role lead Peter to broader acclaim and exposure as a serious actor, and he has appeared quite regularly in movies and television since its release.
 His biggest movie role as of 2014 is that of Bolivar Trask, creator of the mutant-hunting Sentinels, in X-Men: Days of Future Past.
 Additionally, he's a voice actor, lending his adaptable voice to the Ice Age animated franchise as Captain Gutt.
-Peter is due to star in an announced biopic of the late Hervé Villechaize, tentatively titled My Dinner With Hervé.
+Peter starred in a biopic of the late Hervé Villechaize, My Dinner With Hervé, for HBO in 2018, along with Jamie Dornan.

 Further television work includes "Nip/Tuck", "Threshold", "I'm With Her" and "Life As We Know It", along with a memorable turn on "30 Rock" as one of Liz Lemon's boyfriends.